Northern Ireland prepares for momentous abortion, same-sex marriage changes

-BELFAST, (Reuters) - Campaigners who fought for decades to end Northern Ireland’s same sex-marriage ban and restrictions on abortion prepare on Monday for a momentous change to the laws on both at the stroke of midnight.
+BELFAST (Reuters) - Campaigners who fought for decades to end Northern Ireland’s same sex-marriage ban and restrictions on abortion prepared on Monday for a momentous change to the laws on both at the stroke of midnight.

 Northern Ireland is the only part of the United Kingdom that does not allow same-sex marriage.
 Also, unlike England, Scotland and Wales, laws in Northern Ireland forbid abortion except where a mother’s life is at risk, bans that have been upheld by the region’s block of conservative politicians.